shystruk/form-validation/README.md

 Information
 ============
-If you have some question, problem or improvement for this form we may any time to disccuss it.
+If you have some question, problem or improvement for this form create issue and we will disccuss.<br/>
-Create issue or send email - ***wystruk@ukr.net*** Thank you!
+Thank you!

-Licanse
+License
 ========
 [MIT License](http://opensource.org/licenses/mit-license.php)